 Examples of ledgers

+The general ledger is the main repository for all financial transactions.
 For ease of management, however, general ledgers are usually subdivided into separate accounts.
 Each account will hold the transactions for a particular type of transaction.

 The mechanics of ledgers